 While putting in efforts to restore the commons, the village institution also put in place rules and byelaws so that the resources are sustainably used.
 Rules like allowing only cut and carry practice after the monsoon, a nominal fee of INR 20 per sickle per day, and a total ban on open grazing on protected areas were implemented.

-Gradual sanctioning mechanisms, such as giving warnings at first and later imposing fines if anyone broke the rules, were put in place to ensure that all understood and abided by the rules laid down.
+Gradual sanctioning mechanisms, such as giving warnings at first and later imposing fines if anyone broke the rules, were put in place to ensure that everyone understood and abided by the rules laid down.
 The revenue collected from this is deposited in the Village Institution bank account and used for further restoring the land and water commons or in the common interest of the people.

 The impact of the efforts has grown manifold.
 Today, the pastures support 90% of the households with fodder, seeds, leaves, and dry wood, while the stream is a direct source of water for about 60% of the agricultural land in the village.
 The pastures, after being degraded and overgrazed, have turned into lush commons, providing fodder worth about INR 2 lakh annually.

-The restoration of pastures improved the overall water recharge in the area, and the construction of anicuts further created a water storage potential of 5000 TCM (thousand cubic meters) and substantially improved water availability in the eight open wells and borewells situated near the river and pastures.
+The restoration of pastures improved the overall water recharge in the area, and the construction of anicuts further created a water storage potential of 5000 TCM (thousand cubic metres) and substantially improved water availability in the eight open wells and borewells situated near the river and pastures.
 This has improved water availability for critical irrigation, and communities can now also take an assured second crop, with several farmers taking the summer crop too.

 The enhanced fodder and water availability, as well as interventions such as pucca flooring for goat sheds, have helped 100+ marginal households increase their livestock holdings, bolstering their earnings from the sale of livestock.
 The incomes from MGNREGS and other wage labour have further improved household incomes.